-Location - Bottom of microwave
+- Location Bottom of microwave

+- Part of the Cooktop Lamp Assembly

 - 120 VAC

 - 50 Watts

 - Halogen

 - Bright/Night/Off

-If it has been verified the issue is not with the bulb, and 120 VAC is not present at the socket, perform the following steps:
+If it has been verified the issue is not with the bulb, and that 120 VAC is not present at the socket, perform the following steps:

-Note: To gain better access to components, remove the wires that plug onto the large relays on the Relay Board.
+- 1. Disconnect power to the oven. - 2.
+Pivot the Control Panel Assembly out from the oven.
+(See Control Panel Removal.) - 3.
+To gain better access to components, remove the wires that plug into the large relays on the Relay Board.
 (See Relay Board.)
-Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through.

-If Bright is not working, check voltage between either side of the Bottom TCO and Relay Board CN 06-01.

-- If 120 VAC is present, problem is with wiring (See Wiring Diagram.) to socket. - If 120 VAC is not present, the cooktop lamp "bright" relay on the Relay Board is not closing.
-See Relay Board troubleshooting section.

-If Night is not working, check voltage between either side of the Bottom TCO and Relay Board CN6 pin 1.

-- If approximately 60 VAC is present, problem is with wiring (See Wiring Diagram.) to socket. - If approximately 60 VAC is not present, the cooktop lamp "night" relay on the Relay Board is not closing.
-See Relay Board troubleshooting section.
+Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through. - 4.
+If Bright is not working, set the Cooktop Lamp to Bright. - 5.
+Check voltage between either side of the Bottom TCO and Relay Board CN6 pin 1. - If 120 VAC is present, problem is with wiring to socket. - If 120 VAC is not present, the cooktop lamp bright relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.) - 6.
+If Night is not working, set the Cooktop Lamp to Night. - 7.
+Check voltage between either side of the Bottom TCO and Relay Board CN6 pin 1. - If approximately 60 VAC is present, problem is with wiring to socket.
+(See Wiring Diagram.) - If approximately 60 VAC is not present, the cooktop lamp night relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.)

+Cooktop Lamp Assembly

-To remove the Cooktop Lamp and receptacle:
+To remove the Cooktop Lamp Assembly: